sourari/Physical-Chemistry/BOA.md

 <p align="center"> $\hat{T}_{nuclear} \chi + \hat{V}_{nuclear} \chi =\xi \chi$.</p>

 This gives as an equation for the dynamics of the two protons.
-The potential energy operator $\hat{V}_{nuclear}$ is a combination of the nucleus - nucleus repletion and the electron-nucleus.
+The potential energy operator $\hat{V}_{nuclear}$ is a combination of the nucleus-nucleus repulsion and the electron-nucleus attraction.
 For large separation between the two nuclei the dominant interaction is the electron-nucleus.
-On the other hand, for small separation the nucleus - nucleus repletion is the dominant interaction.
+On the other hand, for small separation between the nuclei, the nucleus-nucleus repulsion is the dominant interaction.
 Therefore, the potential energy will have the form shown in Fig.2 bellow.

 <p align="center"><img src="https://user-images.githubusercontent.com/35305574/38476034-bac110fc-3b79-11e8-8f23-d9108b18a1d9.jpeg" width="500"></p>
 <p align="center">Fig.2</p>

+The figure above gives as the energy of the electron when it is in the two-nuclei system for each separation between the two nuclei.
 We can use this model to study the interactions between three atoms such as the exchange reaction
 <p align="center"> A + B-C $\rightarrow$ A-B + C</p>

 This will be the focus of the [next page](/ABC.md).